openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

 -  You can create and boot ``core-image-minimal`` and ``core-image-sato`` images.

--  RPM Package Manager (RPM) support exists for x32 binaries.
+-  There is RPM Package Manager (RPM) support for x32 binaries.

--  Support for large images exists.
+-  There is support for large images.

 To use the x32 psABI, you need to edit your ``conf/local.conf`` configuration file as follows::